fiercestraven/tempcheck/README.md

 1. Integration testing through Django to test API access parameters
 2. Web automation testing through Playwright to check for end-to-end user functionality

-Integration tests are located at tcapp/tests.py and can be run in the terminal with the command
+Integration tests are located at tcapp/tests.py and can be run in the terminal:
 > python manage.py test tcapp

 Playwright tests are located in the scripts folder and all begin with test_.
-A simple command in the terminal will run these tests
+A simple command in the terminal will run these tests:
 > pytest

 ## FUTURE FEATURES
-- Official deployment to follow
+- Official deployment coming summer 2023
-- Button integration on web app for lightbulb functionality
+- Button integration on instructor page of web app to enable lightbulb functionality
 - Account maintenance for students
 - Student ability to be anonymous
 - Email and smart watch notifications for colour changes